-The Pharmacy Technician program is designed to prepare graduates for employment in either retail, industrial or institutional pharmacy settings.
-The program is a College level program approved by The Ministry of Training, Colleges & Universities.
-Through comprehensive learning objectives and practical hands-on training, graduates of this program will be technically qualified to provide superior pharmacy technician performance.
+The Pharmacy Technician program is designed to prepare graduates for employment in either community, industrial or institutional pharmacy settings.
+Through comprehensive learning objectives and practical hands-on training addressing the knowledge, skills and competencies outlined by the National Association of Pharmacy Regulatory Authorities (NAPRA), graduates of this program will be technically qualified to provide superior pharmacy technician performance.
 Students in the Pharmacy Technician Diploma program will combine theoretical classroom learning with practical hands-on training, ensuring that they are both well versed in all aspects of the pharmaceutical industry and equipped with the confidence needed to step into the workplace upon graduation.

 The Pharmacy Technician Diploma Course Concentration:

 The comprehensive Pharmacy Technician Diploma program prepares students for a wide range of professional careers in all pharmacy settings.